arch4edu/arch4edu/README.md

 Archlinux Repository for Education
 ========
-Making your Archlinux better for researching and developing. (x86_64 only)
+Making your Archlinux and ArchlinuxARM better for researching and developing.

 ### Introduction